ccieblogger/netraven/docs/developer/development_log/feature-netraven-completion/development_log.md

 1. Implement device capability detection to adapt command execution
 2. Create integration tests with mock devices to verify end-to-end behavior

+### Phase 4.4: Netmiko Driver Enhancements (2025-04-17)

+**Analysis of Netmiko Driver Limitations and Enhancement Plan:**

+After reviewing the current implementation of the `netmiko_driver.py` module, I've identified several limitations that need to be addressed to make the driver more flexible and powerful:

+1. **Current Limitations:**
+   - The driver is hardcoded to execute only `show running-config` commands
+   - No support for custom commands or command sequences
+   - Limited error handling for specific device types
+   - No capability detection based on device responses
+   - No support for configuration commands (only retrieval)

+2. **Enhancement Plan:**
+   - Extend the `run_command` function to accept custom commands as a parameter
+   - Implement support for command sequences (multiple commands in sequence)
+   - Add capability to handle privileged mode transitions
+   - Improve error handling for device-specific error patterns
+   - Integrate with the device capabilities system for command adaptation

+3. **Implementation Details:**
+   - Update function signature to accept a command parameter:
+     ```python
+     def run_command(
+         device: Any,
+         job_id: Optional[int] = None,
+         command: Optional[str] = None,  # New parameter
+         config: Optional[Dict] = None
+     ) -> str:
+     ```
+   - Default to `COMMAND_SHOW_RUN` when no command is provided for backward compatibility
+   - Add support for command preprocessing based on device type
+   - Enhance error detection and recovery (for example, detecting privileged mode prompts)
+   - Add detailed logging for each command step

+4. **Benefits:**
+   - More flexible device communication
+   - Support for advanced device operations beyond configuration retrieval
+   - Better adaptation to different device types and models
+   - Improved error handling and recovery
+   - Foundation for implementing configuration commands in the future

+These enhancements will make the netmiko driver more powerful while maintaining backward compatibility with existing code.
+The improved driver will be an essential component for future features such as configuration deployment and device state checking.

+Next steps include:
+1. Implementing the enhanced netmiko_driver.py with custom command support
+2. Adding tests for the new functionality
+3. Creating examples for common device command patterns

 ### Bugfix: Standardize Log Type Values (2025-04-11)

 **Standardized log type values between frontend and backend:**